A smiling female surgeon

 What Education Level Is Required and How Long Will It Take?

-You must start with a Bachelor of Science in Nursing (BSN) degree, and then add a Master of Science in Nursing (MSN) degree.
-In some settings, the employer will also require additional specialized certifications in surgical care.
+Becoming a surgical nurse practitioner involves extensive education and specialized training beyond the NCLEX-RN certification.
+It begins with earning a Bachelor of Science in Nursing (BSN) degree, followed by a Master of Science in Nursing (MSN) degree.
+In some cases, employers may also require additional certifications in surgical care to ensure advanced expertise in the field.

 Here are the steps required to become a Surgical Nurse Practitioner:

-Option 1: The first step to becoming a SNP is earning your Bachelor of Science in Nursing Degree.
+• Option 1: The first step to becoming a SNP is earning your Bachelor of Science in Nursing Degree.
 If you have no prior nursing education or experience, a BSN program will take you about three to four years to complete.

-Option 2: If you already have a diploma or associates degree in nursing (ADN), you can enroll in an RN-to-MSN program.
+• Option 2: If you already have a diploma or associate’s degree in nursing (ADN), you can enroll in an RN-to-MSN program.
 Programs such as these could take an average of three years of full-time study.

-Option 3: If you have a bachelor’s degree in a non-nursing field, you can skip the BSN and earn an MSN degree by completing what’s known as a Masters Entry Program in Nursing (or MEPN).
+• Option 3: If you have a bachelor’s degree in a non-nursing field, you can skip the BSN and earn an MSN degree by completing what’s known as a Masters Entry Program in Nursing (or MEPN).
 These programs provide an accelerated nursing curriculum to non-nursing college graduates.

 Step 2.
 Earn your Master of Science in Nursing Degree (MSN)

 Upon earning your BSN, you must become specialized in surgical nursing.
-This can be achieved by earning your MSN degree with a focus in surgical science.
+This can be achieved by earning your MSN degree with a focus on surgical science.
 Most MSN programs take about 18 to 24 months to complete.

 Whether you choose to become a surgical nurse practitioner or not, earning your MSN is a great way to expand your career options and earning potential.